General questions

 Chronic physical risk

-In the Phase I scenarios, physical risk damages were projected using three different damage functions, while only one damage function was used for Phase II.
+- In the Phase I scenarios, physical risk damages were projected using three different damage functions, while only one damage function was used for Phase II onwards.
 What was the rationale behind this decision?

 A practical reason for this shift was that additional damage functions would have required running the scenarios with integrated physical damages and NiGEM for each of the damage functions, thus multiplying the number of model outputs by three.
-For Phase II, we prioritised a streamlined set of scenarios, thus favouring using of a single damage function.
-The range of damages spanned with this estimation is still considerable, given the uncertainty in temperature response.
+From Phase II onwards, we prioritised a streamlined set of scenarios, thus favouring using of a single damage function (updated in Phase 5), with the associated uncertainty range.
+Also see the explanatory note “Damage functions, NGFS scenarios, and the economic commitment of climate change” (Box 2) for a view of changes across iterations.

 Acute physical risk